Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 ### Headers

-1. Dont use level-1 Headers.
+1. Don't use level-1 Headers.
 Your Page starts with a level-1 Header, that has the same title as written in the Front Matter.
 2. Try to avoid Headers higher than level-3.
 They wont show in the right sidebar and wont be easy to see.
 3. Start with an Uppercase Letter and use the `Title Case` style.
-4. Dont use `:` in your Headers!
+4. Don't use `:` in your Headers!

 Some examples: